stoduk/calibre_plugin_xray/SPECIFICATION.md

 #### bookInfo
 Top level book information, all obvious
 ##### `bookInfo.asin`: String(ASIN)
-class: String("BookInfo")
+##### `bookInfo.class`: String("BookInfo")
-- fixed string?
-Assume this is to match up with some CSS or similar.
 ##### `bookInfo.contentType`: String("EBOK")
 - could this be other things, eg. for audio books or videos?

 ##### `bookInfo.erl`: Int(-1)
-- TBC
+- ERL or -1 if ERL unknown ???

 ##### `bookInfo.imageUrl`: String(URL for book cover)
-- unknown if it is a specific size, colour depth, etc.  For sample book I had a 226x340 JPEG.
+- unknown if image is a specific size, colour depth, etc.  For sample book I had a 226x340 JPEG.

 ##### `bookInfo.refTagSuffix`: String(???)
 - TBC

 ##### `bookInfo.timestamp`: Int(timestamp)
 - Not sure what format this is, couldn't trivially decode in python.
 Could just be used for the sort order on Kindle (ie. sort by: Recent)